kiranos/test/README.md

    * watch this instructional video: [Server Provisioning with GleSYS API & Ansible](http://vimeo.com/116329707)
-   * If you need further help send an email to support@glesys.se
+   * if you need further help send an email to support@glesys.se